deepanshs/mrsimulator/docs/user_guide/method/writing_custom_methods.rst

 ``ct_pulseacquire`` method and re-simulate the spectrum.

 ..
 We simply add this new method to the simulator object, run the
-.. simulation, apply our proceessing, and plot the data.
+.. simulation, apply our processing, and plot the data.

 .. skip: next